Traditional Chinese Medicine (TCM)

 Gua sha

 Often referred to as ‘scraping,’ gua sha uses a small handheld tool to assist with soft tissue manipulation.
-Performing strokes of varying length and pressure with a tool composed of bone, horn, stone, or even simple plastic can improve circulation and loosen superficial musculature and fascia.
+Performing strokes of varying length and pressure with a tool composed of stone, horn, metal, or even simple plastic can improve circulation and loosen superficial musculature and fascia.
 Oils or liniments are often used in conjunction to reduce friction with the skin and allow for more pressure.
 As a result, the tissue may also become discolored and present with tenderness for a few days following the technique.
-The discoloration, however, does not represent capillary rupture, but simply a small amount of blood escaping the vessels, referred to as extravasation.
-This is a normal and therapeutic response to gua sha, as it promotes a more urgent cause for the body to improve blood and oxygen flow to the affected area.
-Pain and discoloration associated with gua sha should dissipate within a few days following treatment.
+Discoloration associated with gua sha should dissipate within a few days following treatment.
 While gua sha is a component of TCM with an extensive history through Eastern cultures, Western medicine is now utilizing similar soft tissue manipulation techniques, including ASTYM and the Graston technique.

 Cupping

-Another modality of TCM, cupping is used to increase circulation to an area, while also reducing tension through areas of bound up musculature.
+Another modality of TCM, cupping is often used to increase circulation to an area while also reducing tension through the soft tissue.
 Fire cupping involves an open flame via forceps, cotton ball, and 91% isopropyl alcohol, which is dipped inside a hand-blown glass jar for about one second.
 The jar is then quickly placed onto the body in a desired location, and may be left over a specific area or moved around to cover more musculature.
 Several cups may be used at one time to enhance the therapeutic effect.
 Similar to gua sha, this modality also involves discoloration of the skin.
-However, as cupping uses suction to draw up stagnant cellular waste, this discoloration occurs more similarly to a hickey.
+However, as cupping uses suction, this discoloration occurs more similarly to a hickey.
 This is a normal therapeutic response and should fade within a few days following treatment.
 There are other methods of cupping as well, which often include plastic or glass jars and an attached pump to remove air.
 These cups are intended to remain in one location for several minutes at a time.
 Gentle cupping may even be performed on sensitive areas, such as the face, with small silicone cups.

 For gua sha and cupping, a lubricant will be used to protect the skin.
 This may include BioTone Pure Touch Organics Massage Creme and/or jojoba oil.
 Please review ingredients or any allergies/sensitivities.